yellow-footed-honeyguide/nooks/Readme.md

 Effortlessly save and navigate to your favorite directories on any Unix-like system!

 ## Description
-nooks is a sleek and powerful utility that allows you to save and navigate to your most-used directories with lightning speed! 🌩
+nooks - a tool for bookmarking and navigating directories with lightning speed! 🌩

 Say goodbye to lengthy `cd` commands and hello to streamlined directory navigation! 🎉